Aniketkhote/refreshed/README.md

 ---

-# Changes Made in Package

-This README outlines the changes made to the package from its original GetX package to the refreshed version.

-## Decoupling of `get_connect` to `connectify`

-One significant change is the decoupling of `get_connect` to `connectify`.
-This alteration aims to streamline the connectivity-related functionalities within the package.

-## Removal of Animation Classes, Widget, Num, Duration and the responsive Extensions

-The animation classes, widget extensions, as well as num and duration extensions, have been removed from this package.
-Instead, we have integrated the Quickly package, which offers a plethora of utility and extension methods, allowing for faster and more efficient development.

-## Shift in Focus

-Our primary focus has shifted towards enhancing dependency injection, state management, and routing functionalities within the package.
-These areas are crucial for building robust and scalable applications, and we are committed to improving them further.

----

 ## Get Started

 To get started with the refreshed version of GetX, simply include it as a dependency in your Flutter project and follow the updated documentation to explore its features and capabilities.